Even if running outside hasn’t been your workout of choice in the past, maybe you’ve considered it recently.

 I was always told that if you start walking, it’s going to be THAT much harder to get yourself running again.
 I still live by that, and rarely to never walk.

-There are people who complete entire marathons doing a combination of 5 minutes on, 5 minutes off walking and running.
+There are people who complete entire marathons doing a combination of 5 minutes on, 5 minutes off, alternating walking and running.
 Whatever works for your body!
 All of this is still better than sitting on the couch.

 Make sure you’re in comfortable and appropriate clothing and shoes.
-I would recommend getting fitted for a running shoe at a specialty shop (which is worth the extra few dollars you’ll spend), but unfortunately, you’re unlikely to find many stores like that open right now.
+I would recommend getting fitted for a running shoe at a specialty shop, which is worth the extra few dollars you’ll spend.

-So in the meantime, make sure you’re at least in the very best apparel you have.
-Don’t head out for day one in any pinchy shoes, and make sure you’ve got your favorite tunes (if you’re into that sort of thing) and your sunblock.
+If you can’t do that right away or money is tight, make sure you’re at least in the very best apparel you own.
+Don’t head out for day one in any pinchy shoes, and make sure you’ve got your favorite tunes (if you’re into that sort of thing) and your sunblock, with plenty of water on standby.

 Running a mile is a great goal if you’re not very active.
-Some of those Couch to 5K programs look like they’ll set you off on the right foot, as well, if you’re confused about how far or long you should be running.
+Some of those Couch to 5K programs look like they’ll set you off on the right foot, as well, if you’re confused about how far or long you should be running each day.

 If you ARE pretty active and you’re just now getting back into running regularly, you can tweak your goals accordingly.